 For general registration guidelines, please refer to the Academics section of your program page.
 If you have any questions about the registration process, or if you do not receive a registration email, just call our office at 718-990-6105 or email: [email protected].

 View course descriptions for all of the courses offered abroad by visiting the program webpages.
 If you would like to add or drop courses, or if you have any questions about the courses you signed up for, please feel free to contact our office via email ([email protected]) or at 718-990-6105.Language Advising:

 All students who wish to take a language course abroad are required to receive approval from the Department of Languages and Literature prior to departure.

 Book lists for OIE programs are different from book lists for courses on the New York campuses, and will be posted to each student's online OIE portal.
 Do not contact the book store in New York to verify your textbook requirements.
 Please make sure you check the book list for your program before departing for your semester abroad and arrive with all of the required textbooks at the start of your program.
-Textbooks cannot be purchase in Europe, and due to customs regulations cannot be shipping to Europe.
+Textbooks may not be available for purchase in Europe, and due to customs regulations cannot be shipped to our campuses in Europe.

 All confirmed students participating in a Short-Term study abroad program will be registered for their course(s) by the Office of International Education.